mr-mr-ghost/minishell/README.md

 TODO: Fix misc. errors in tokens (if there are any)

-TODO: Fix misc. errors (probably in echo)

-TODO: maybe some errors in env/export/etc...

-TODO: Fix signal error in heredoc
+TODO: Fix weird ctrl+c error in heredoc

 TODO: heredoc probably needs a look at

+TODO: probably some memory leaks

+TODO: cleanup

 LINKS *************************************************